angeli-amascual/angeli-amascual.github.io/essays/essay-5.md

 font stlye: italic;
 ```

-In addition, using Semantic UI is a bit tricky due the many different things that can be done with it.
+In addition, using Semantic UI is a bit tricky due to the many different things that can be done with it.
 Since I'm still a beginner to using it I'm only familiar with specific parts of Semantic UI that I've had to use in previous assignments such as columns and menus.
-With just a glance at their site however there are plenty of other things that Semantic UI can be used for such as pop ups, steps, reveals, etc. It's a little intimidating but I'm looking forward to trying out those other elements in order to create better websites.
+With just a glance at their site however, there are plenty of other things that Semantic UI can be used for such as pop-ups, steps, reveals, etc. It's a little intimidating but I'm looking forward to trying out those other elements in order to create better websites.

 ### Amazing Re-creation Ability